anokhee/anokhee/README.md

 i've received several emails in the last few weeks, so i wanted to make a note here that **i will not be updating any of my generative art repos**.

-please feel free to use the existing code however you like, but unfortunately i won't be able to help with anything. i am pursuing a career completely unrelated to tech and i want to leave most of this coding stuff behind me, at least for a while.
+please feel free to use the existing code however you like, but unfortunately i won't be able to help with anything. i am pursuing a career completely unrelated to tech and i want to leave most of the coding stuff behind me for a while.

 thank you! - anokhee